niravnmore/phptut/se_assiginment.md

 #### Application Software

-Q. What is the role of application software in businesses?
+Q-19.
+What is the role of application software in businesses?
 - Roles of application software in businesses
     - **Automates Tasks**: Streamlines repetitive processes (e.g., payroll, inventory).
     - **Boosts Productivity**: Enhances efficiency with tools like word processors and spreadsheets.